Wedding Photographer West Sussex

 Here are a few of the images we got from the day.

 I wish you both all the very best in your future together, may it bring you much luck, health and happiness.

 It is an honour to be able to record the most special day in a couple’s life, I am always humbled and often moved by the emotion of the day.

 If you would like me to cover your wedding day, please contact me using the contact form, all weddings are quoted on a case by case basis as I believe that your wedding photography should be as individual as you are as a couple.
 I never work from a set list of what I provide as I prefer to tailor to your exact needs.

-October saw me covering the most amazing wedding.
-The wedding of Rachel and Thomas, at the guildhall in Chichester.
+October saw me covering the most amazing wedding, of Rachel and Thomas, at the guildhall in Chichester.
 This is a new venue for 2016, which has now been approved for weddings.
 The building itself is stunning, and Rachel and Thomas put in so much effort into the planning and overall decorations and feel for the day.
-This was an autumn and halloween themed wedding, and the day itself was picture perfect for autumn!
+This was an autumn and halloween themed day, and the weather was picture perfect for autumn!

 Thank you for reading my blog.

 I am a West Sussex wedding photographer, based in Bognor Regis, covering the south coast of England.